konsnos/Four-In-A-Row/README.md

 # FOUR IN A ROW - BOT #

 This README contains and describes the source of a bot for the Connect 4 game for theaigames.com portal.
+The bot can be seen in action here: http://theaigames.com/competitions/four-in-a-row/game-log/Archimedes/1

 ### Description ###